 She is also a freelance writer for Rovers North and Classic Land Rover magazines with a specialty focus on profiling Series Land Rover owners.
 Sarah is on the editorial team for upstreet journal.

-Various essays have been in anthologies over the years, most recently one for Ariel Gore’s collection, The People’s Apocalypse (2014).
-She also writes book reviews and author interviews, found on Hunger Mountain, National Book Critics Circle, and Santa Fe Writer’s Project Quarterly.
+Various essays have been in literary journals and anthologies over the years, most recently with the Los Angeles Review, Dunes Review, Z Press Best Emerging Poets of New Mexico (2019), Devils Party Press (2019) as well as Ariel Gore’s The People’s Apocalypse (2014).
+Sarah also writes book reviews and author interviews, found on Hunger Mountain, National Book Critics Circle, and Santa Fe Writer’s Project Quarterly.